 We will first see what Pascal’s Principle or Pascal’s Law states.
-Then we will find out with formula and diagram how to apply Pascal’s Law to explain the operating principle of Hydraulic Car Lift.
+Then we will find out with formula and diagram how to apply Pascal’s Law to explain the operating principle of Hydraulic Car Lift or hydraulic jack.

 Pascal’s principle (or Pascal’s law)